Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA

-Instead of using the publication record, ALMA used the proposal history of the reviewers, including the current proposal cycle, to establish their scientific expertise.
-The main advantage of this approach is that reviewers can be uniquely identified by their ALMA user ID, and by design of the review process, each reviewer is guaranteed to be an investigator for at least one proposal.
-In addition, each proposal is tagged by the proposal PI with a scientific category and keywords that provides additional information on the topic of the proposal.
+Instead of using the publication record, we used the proposal history of the reviewers, including the current proposal cycle, to establish their scientific expertise.
+The inherent assumption is that a reviewer will have expertise in the science topics for proposals in which they are the PI or a co-investigator (coI).
+The main advantage of this approach is that reviewers are uniquely identified by their ALMA user ID, and, by design, each reviewer is guaranteed to be an investigator on at least one proposal.
+In addition, each proposal is tagged by the proposal PI with a scientific category and keywords that provide additional information on the topic of the proposal.
 As discussed below, these keywords can help identify which proposals should be used to determine the reviewer's expertise and to prevent proposal assignments in disparate scientific categories (see Section~\ref{subsec:assignments}).
 A downside to using the proposal text is that the proposal history will not capture the full expertise of a reviewer, especially for senior astronomers who are new users to ALMA and may have a substantial publication history.

 Each reviewer is associated with one or more proposals as either PI or coI.
 The topical vector for each proposal associated with a reviewer is determined as described in Section~\ref{subsec:proptopics}.
 These topical vectors are averaged to determine the reviewer's overall expertise ($\vec{r}$), which is also an $N$ length vector.
 Similar to Equation~\ref{eq:cossim}, the cosine similarity between the $i^{th}$ proposal and the $k^{th}$ reviewer's expertise is used to assess where the reviewer is suitable for evaluating that proposal: